Writing an outline for your essay requires you to come up creative ways of structuring your ideas.

 - Before committing to a topic, scan a database such as Omni to see if you will be able to find enough information on that topic.

-- Assemble a variety of information sources or data into a coherent argument to demonstrate the you understand the material.
+- Assemble a variety of information sources or data into a coherent argument to demonstrate that you understand the material.

 - Do not expect to find a book or journal article with the exact title of your topic.